Tucupita Marcano: Pittsburgh Pirates

-On July 26, 2021, Marcano was traded to the Pittsburgh Pirates along with Jack Suwinski and Michell Miliano in exchange for Adam Frazier.

-Marcano finished the season with the Indianapolis Indians, then began the 2022 campaign with the Altoona Curve.
-He appeared in one game in April against the Milwaukee Brewers in April as a pinch hitter, and was recalled to the major leagues on May 27.
+On July 26, 2021, the Padres traded Marcano, Jack Suwinski, and Michell Miliano to the Pittsburgh Pirates in exchange for Adam Frazier.
+Marcano finished the season with the Triple-A Indianapolis Indians, then began the 2022 campaign with the Double-A Altoona Curve.
+He appeared in one game in April against the Milwaukee Brewers as a pinch hitter, and was recalled to the major leagues on May 27, 2022.
 He hit his first MLB home run off of Dodgers pitcher Walker Buehler on May 30.